Jake Burger Player Props: White Sox vs. Mets

 Jake Burger At The Plate

-- In 31.6% of his games this season, Burger has had at least one RBI.
-He's picked up more than one in 17.1% and driven in three or more of his team's runs in six contests.
+- In 32.5% of his games this season, Burger has notched at least one RBI.
+In 14 of those games (18.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.